Data Model and Architecture

 - there is always a data retention policy;

-- the data query is always executed in a given time range and a subset of devices;
+- the data query is always executed in a given time range and a subset of space;

-- data volume is huge, a system may generate 10 billion data points in a day.
+- data volume is huge, a system may generate over 10 billion data points in a day.

 By utilizing the above characteristics, TDengine designs the storage and computing engine in a special and optimized way for time-series data, resulting in massive improvements in system efficiency.